 These first two days are critical, and set the momentum for your campaign.
 But with a strong email list of people who are enthusiastic about your project, you can secure those important, early pledges.
 In the days leading up to launch day, you should be sending emails to your subscribers to get them excited about your project and ready to pledge right away.
 You should also make sure to explain how crowdfunding works for those members of your audience who’ve never pledged before.
 It’s important to create an email strategy and send out messages at strategic times before and during your campaign.

 Kickstarter’s staff give projects that they’re enthusiastic about a “Project We Love” badge.
 If you are fortunate enough to be featured in this way, your project will get more visibility.
 But becoming a “Project We Love” isn’t easy.

 There are certain technical things you can do to make your campaign more attractive to their team, such as having a compelling project image and adding photos of the rewards you’re offering to your campaign page.
 But, as Kickstarter explains on their website, the team is looking for exceptional projects.

 According to Kickstarter, exceptional projects are “ideas that go the extra mile in their uniqueness and ambition — for example, projects that involve entirely new approaches to creating, amplify underrepresented voices, or bring creative communities together in unexpected ways.”
 And while your Kickstarter project may fit that description to a T, it just makes more sense to work on the things that you can control, like building your email list and growing your community, rather than banking on getting featured.

-Did you know that only 37% of Kickstarter projects are successful?
+Did you know that only around 39% of Kickstarter projects are successful?
 It’s a shocking statistic, but it’s important to let that sink in before you launch a project.
 This is what you’re up against.